Mayank-1234-cmd/Batch-Chat--A-Chat-Written-in-Batch/LISENCE.md

-The Entertain12 License (made by me!!!) created Sunday, November 24, 2019 If you are viewing this in notepad, you should turn word wrap on.
+The Entertain12 License (made by me!!!) created Sunday, November 24, 2019

+If you are viewing this in notepad, you should turn word wrap on.

 Definitions
 When I refer to a Program [or Programs] I refer to the program(s) that you have installed that the terms and conditions apply too.

 When this page refers to violations, it refers to something against the terms and coditions.

 Misuse

-Entertain12's program misuse (Ex.
-Crashing Devices, Violationg terms and comditions,etc...) shall lead to a ban.
-The person who misused the program shall be banned.
+Entertain12's program misuse is what you are responsible for.

 Distribution and Modification
 Distribution and Modification is permitted AS LONG AS the creator is credited with the link wow.link/YSt.
 Modification is permitted but